marzzzzel/odinLandingPage/README.md

 # odinLandingPage
-Landing page for the ofin project
+Landing page for the odin project